brucedkyle/architectures/docs/sustainableenterprise/sustainablefacility.md

 The figures in this section show the interaction of customer systems with sustainability facilities systems.

+### Sustainable facilities

+The following diagram shows how data is provided for insights and decision making along with how those data can be also used in compliance and reporting.

 [![facilities schema diagram](./media/facility-sd.svg)](./media/facility-sd.svg)

+_Figure 4.
+Schematic diagram of the sustainable facilities use case._

+Sustainable facilties workflow steps:

 <ol>
 <li>Collect sensor and energy consumption (energy, refrigerators, HVAC) across the enterprise.
 Unusual data can be from a piece of equipment that no longer functions, a walk-in refrigerator door being left open, HVAC that is providing temps outside of nominal ranges